 Or you can choose to be a Christ-centered wife.

-Choosing to be a Christ-centered wife doesn’t mean you’ll never slip up or fall; it simply means you’ll be crying out to God and allowing Him to save you and your marriage and to form you into the wife He wants you to become.
+Choosing to be a Christ-centered wife doesn’t mean you’ll never slip up or fall; it simply means you’ll be walking with God and allowing Him to form you into the woman He wants you to be.

 Bible Verses to Hold on to in the Newlywed season

 So do not fear, for I am with you; do not be dismayed, for I am your God.
 I will strengthen you and help you; I will uphold you with my righteous right hand.
 Isaiah 41:10